jaredly/pattern-db/Roadmap.md

+# OK NOW
+that i have a bunch of classifications
+I want ... an eazy way to figure out if I've alread classified a pattern. like do I have a tiling for this oneee

+Sooo we're saying that .. we have tilings and like they can be.

 # Boo

 I want to embed the geometricart editorrrrr but it'll be hard to do I think idk

+OH NICE I can just use like http talking to each other.

 # Classification Systems